vaibhavguptahere/Python-7-Streak/Project-1/readme.md

 - How to use Python libraries for generating QR codes and handling images.
 - The structure of a Python project, including how to organize code and documentation.
 - Basic command-line input and output operations in Python.
-- How to create user-friendly interfaces, customizing qr code with fill color and background color for console applications.
+- How to create user-friendly interfaces, customizing qr code with fill color and background color.
 - Best practices for writing clean and maintainable code.

 ## Installation